d-asensio/new-relic-apdex-board/README.md

 - [x] **Do not use frameworks/libraries:** I don't use any dependency apart from the tooling used to transpile, bundle and test the code, there is a list of the used tools at the [tooling section](#tooling).

 > You'll see that I do use JSX to render the views, but this is because I have written a custom jsx-runtime for the purpose.
 I use `@babel/plugin-transform-react-jsx` to transpile it, but with a custom `pragma` that delegates the processing to the runtime that I have created.
-You can find the runtime at `src/jsx-runtime.js`.
+You can find the runtime implementation at `src/jsx-runtime.js`.

 - [x] **Maintainable and well-written code using good object-oriented practices:** I have tried so hard to do it.
 I followed the SOLID principles and some bits of advice I got from books (Clean Code, GOF Design patterns, and others).
 I hope you find the code enjoyable to read and easy to follow.

 - [x] **Specify Big-O notation of your algorithm:** Yes, there is a [section of this document](#algorithm-complexity)

 - [x] **Not a database or any data source connection:** I didn't use any database or similar.
-It's true that I make a request to get the JSON data, but I don't use any API Service, just `copy-webpack-plugin` and `webpack-dev-server`, since I wanted to avoid bundling the data along with the code.
+I indeed make a request to get the JSON data, but I don't use any API Service, just `copy-webpack-plugin` and `webpack-dev-server`, since I wanted to avoid bundling the data along with the code.

 - [x] **Not using 3rd party libraries such as JS or CSS libraries:** No, as I mentioned before I don't use any library.
 It is fair to mention that I started by using `normalize.css`, but I finally hand-picked the relevant rules to the project and created a custom CSS reset layer.
 You can check [the commit](https://github.com/d-asensio/new-relic-apdex-board/commit/19d098cb2b2dc0871e5ab15021d549fee24b04a6).